-2023 YEAR-END TAX PLANNING FOR CANADIAN BUSINESSES AND INDIVIDUALS WITH OPERATIONS AND FILINGS IN THE U.S.
+2024 YEAR-END TAX PLANNING FOR CANADIAN BUSINESSES AND INDIVIDUALS WITH OPERATIONS AND FILINGS IN THE U.S.

 As the year-end approaches, it offers a strategic opportunity for businesses to review their tax planning strategies.
-Now is the time to review your company's and your personal situation to ensure that you have maximized your 2023 tax planning.
+Now is the time to review your company's and your personal situation to ensure that you have maximized your 2024 tax planning.
+Your tax planning should take into consideration a new administration coming into office in 2025 and possible tax changes on the horizon.